avalon60/OraTAPI/README.md

 # noop_column_string: If set, parameter defaults for non-key column parameters are defined as <no_column_op_string>.
 # If the default is detected, then the column value in the database is preserved.
 This provides a mechanism of
 # avoiding to pass all parameters unnecessarily.
 This only applies to the "coltype" signature types (see the
 # signature_types property).
-Set to auto, to have a generated, enhanced GUID (42 characters in total).
+Set to auto, to have a (static) generated, enhanced GUID (42 characters in total) Set to
+dynamic to have the NOOP character string (partly, by sys_guid()) dynamically generated on a per-session basis.
 # noop_column_string = auto
 # noop_column_string = #NO~OP#